RealOrangeOne/theorangeone.net/content/posts/vpn-gateway/index.md

 > Press ENTER for default [yes]: yes
 ```

 OpenVPN Access Server is free for two concurrent users.
-For this, we only need, so no need to enter a license key.
+For this, we only need, so no need to enter a licence key.

 Once the script has finished, you'll need to set the password for the builtin user.
 Run `sudo passwd openvpn` to do this.
 Open the _"Admin UI"_ URL displayed after the init script.
 It's probably `https://<ip>:943/admin`.
-Here, you can login as the `openvpn` user.
+Here, you can log in as the `openvpn` user.

 {{< resource src="landing-screen.png" >}}
 Landing page for OpenVPN admin panel